YIO-Remote/remote-os/docker/README.md

 # Docker Build Image for YIO-Remote

-This Docker image builds the SD card for the YIO-remote from the remote-os Git repository.
+This Docker image cross compiles all required Qt projects from the YIO-Remote Git repositories and builds the SD card image for the RPi zero.

 Image name: `yio-remote/build`

+## Concept

+Buildroot is easy to use with Linux, not so much with macOS and Windows.
+Probably possible, but doesn't work out of the box.
+Therefore use Docker with an official Ubuntu image to do the hard work.

+- The image contains all required build tools for Buildroot in the remote-os project.
+- A helper script is included to download and build all YIO-Remote projects
+  - Projects are cloned from the GitHub repositories
+  - Buildroot in the remote-os project is initialized (Git submodule)
+  - Common build commands perform the required operations on the projects
+- Cross compiliation of the Qt projects uses the already built toolchain in the remote-os project.
+- Docker Volumes are used to persist data for fast builds after the initial slow build
+  - YIO-Remote Git projects
+  - Downloaded Buildroot source packages (> 900 MB)
+  - Compiled Buildroot toolchain (~ TODO GB) and the Buildroot ccache (~ 1.8 GB)

 ## Requirements

-- Docker obviously
+- Docker (tested with 19.03)
 - At least 20 GB of free space
-  - macOS & Windows: make sure your Docker VM is large enough
 - macOS & Windows Docker configuration:
+  - Make sure your Docker VM is large enough and has enough space left
-  - At least 4 GB RAM.
+  - Associate at least 4 GB RAM.
 More RAM = better file system caching
-  - As many CPU cores as possible for quicker build times
+  - Associate as many CPU cores as possible for quicker build times
   - File sharing configured to store the build artefacts on the host
 - SSD is highly recommended!
 - Internet connection:
-  - Installation packages will be downloaded during the **Docker Image build**.
+  - Ubuntu installation packages will be downloaded during the **Docker Image build**.
-  - Some packages might still be downloaded during the **remote-os build** with this Docker image.
+  - Buildroot source packages will be downloaded during the **remote-os build** in a Docker container.

 ## Usage